- Students may engage in post-completion OPT after completion of their studies.

 - Copies of all previously issued I-20s (all except instruction pages)

-- Fee $410, using one of the following payment methods:
+- Fee $410 (the fee increase to $550 is pending a trial), using one of the following payment methods:

 Do not use staples.
-Use of black and white printing is standard, color copies are not needed.
-Double sided copies are acceptable.
+The use of black and white printing is standard, color copies are not needed.
+Double-sided copies are acceptable.

 Students who wish to have their application materials reviewed by an International Student Advisor should attend the Drop-in Application Material Check Hours or drop it off at GWP 102.
-Milgard students are also welcome to schedule an appointment with Annemarie Martin if they want their documents checked.
+Undergraduate business and Master of Accounting students are also welcome to schedule an appointment with Annemarie Martin if they want their documents checked.

 - Not sure how to address an envelope?
 Review an example.